bhavikpanchal28/2D-Video-Game/README.md

 Animation has been added to the player. \
 A floor of blocks has been added for the player to walk on.\
 Gravity has been added to the game. \
-The next addition to the game will be the ability to make the player jump
+The next addition to the game will be the ability to make the player jump.